 Optic nerve drusen can sometimes blur the margins of the optic nerve.
 When this happens, it might resemble another eye condition called papilledema.

 Papilledema is caused by swelling of the optic nerve.
 It indicates the pressure in the brain is too high.
 Papilledema can be a sign of an underlying condition, like meningitis, or a brain injury that requires immediate treatment.
-The condition can be serious depending on the underlying cause.

 Though optic nerve drusen and papilledema may appear similar during an eye exam, they’re unrelated.
 It’s important that a doctor performs an ocular ultrasound and other tests to help differentiate between these two conditions before making a diagnosis.